Automattic/jetpack/readme.txt

 ## Upgrade Notice ##
-Security and bugfix release.
-Security issue isn't too serious but you should upgrade.
+Security and new feature release.
+Security issue is very difficult to perform but you should upgrade.